pocketzworld/creator-docs/pages/learn/designer-resources/concepts/compensation.md

 # Designer Compensation

 All Concept-winning designers are paid for their work according to two different systems: Standard Item Compensation and and Performance Item Compensation.
-Designers receive 6 copies of all items produced.
  Compensation is split evenly between collaborating duos.

-⚠️ *_This system is in its Trial Phase for 2024's Quarter 3!
+⚠️ *_This system is in its Trial Phase for 2024's Quarters 3 & 4!
 Please stay tuned for updates._* ⚠️

 ## Standard Item Compensation